-Each customer through the landfill gates represents revenue.
-The contracted solid waste haulers provide the largest portion of waste received at the landfill and with few exceptions this group is represented by the category of charge customers.
+Each customer through the landfill gate represents revenue.
+The franchised solid waste haulers bring the largest portion of waste to the landfill and with few exceptions this group is represented by the category of charge customers.
 This is the typical trash collected for residents at the curbside.